hejny/mappm/README.md

 # Cities

-This is project created on [Space Application Hackathon](https://www.facebook.com/events/247008139302302/).
+This is project created on [CRA IoT](https://www.facebook.com/events/394970157728128/).
-You can try it out here https://hejny.github.io/cities.
+You can try it out here https://hejny.github.io/mappm.

 ## Embed in a page
 - Run `npm run build`